 How bad are cruises for the environment?

 Look below the surface and you come across all sorts of horror stories.
-Sewage and rubbish being dumped, air and water being polluted, invasive species being introduced by pumping ballast water.
+Sewage and rubbish being dumped in the sea, air and water being polluted, whales being hit by cruise ships sailing too close to shore, invasive species being introduced by pumping ballast water.
 Cruise ships have been accused of being as polluting as a million cars.

-Technology is helping lower the environmental impact with new development like scrubbers to reduce exhaust pollution, more efficient hull and propeller design, improved water filtration, and a switch from diesel to liquid natural gas.
+Technology is helping lower the environmental impact of cruises with new developments like improved water purification systems, more efficient hull and propeller design, energy-efficient engines and less polluting fuels.
 And cruise lines are partnering with environmental groups to share data and organise sustainable shore excursions.

 When you’re on board ship you’re totally reliant on your cruise company.
 So the biggest way you can influence your environmental impact is by choosing your cruise line – and ship – carefully.
 But how do you know how sustainable your cruise is?

 Choosing a cruise

-There’s no official rating of cruise lines’ environmental standards, but there is an unofficial one created by environmental charity Friends of the Earth (FoE) – the Cruise Ship Report Card.
+While there’s no official rating of cruise lines’ environmental standards, there is an unofficial one which was created by the environmental charity Friends of the Earth – the Cruise Ship Report Card.
 It’s pretty controversial though.
-When FoE started it, the cruise companies and Cruise Line International Association (CLIA) cooperated with them and shared their data.
+When it first started, the cruise companies and Cruise Line International Association cooperated and shared their data.

 What to look for

-When you’re looking into a cruise line’s record on environment and sustainability, here are the sorts of questions you might want to find out for the answers to:
+When you’re looking into a cruise line’s record on environment and sustainability, here are the sorts of questions you might want to find out the answers to:

-- How do they reduce water usage, are there low-flow showers and efficient appliances)?
+- How do they reduce water usage (are there low-flow showers and efficient appliances)?